ska-telescope/ska-react-webapp-skeleton/docs/src/developer/RunningBuilding.rst

   yarn will update the repository with the latest SKAO libraries

+- `> yarn checker`

+  yarn will run prettier:fix followed by lint:fix, effectively checking the code ready for a push to git

 - `> yarn start`

   Same as `yarn dev` but for some implementations it is prefixed with NODE_ENV=testing.
 This is used in the CI/CD Processes